Alekwa/alekwa/README.md

-- 🌱 I’m currently learning Python
+Python
-- 😄 Pronouns: N/A
+Pronouns: N/A
-- ⚡ Fun fact: it's not an easy ride
+It's not an easy ride